Sanely: Professional wrestling career

 Sanely's father Mano Negra (front), wearing the mask that inspired Sanely's mask and ring gear.

-Sanely did not begin to train for a wrestling career in mid 2015, training under El Solar initially.
+Sanely did not begin to train for a professional wrestling career in mid 2015, training under El Solar initially.
 Her first in-ring appearance took place in November 2015 as part of Consejo Mundial de Lucha Libre's (CMLL) annual bodybuilding competition under the name "Zanelly".
 SHe made her actual in-ring debut on December 25, 2015 teaming with Gema to defeat Pasion Crystal and Reyna Isis on a show in Puebla, After working on the independent circuit for about six months, Zanelly, now billed as "Sanely", made her CMLL debut on July 25, 2016.
 Sanely and Lluvia defeated the CMLL World Women's Champion Dalys la Caribeña and the Mexican National Women's Champion Zeuxis.
 Starting with CMLL full time also meant that she began training at the CMLL wrestling school full time, under Arturo Beristain, Shocker and Último Guerrero SJe quickly earned the nickname "La Dama del Guante Negro" ("The Lady of the Black Glove") due to wearing a long black glove in homage to her father.

 On December 25, 2016 Sanely was one of ten women who put their mask on the line in a Lucha de Apuestas ("Bet match") steel cage match, the main event of CMLL's 2016 Infierno en el Ring event.
 Sanely escaped the ring to keep her mask safe as the match ended with Zeuxis pinning La Vaquerita to unmask her.
 CMLL hed the La Copa NAtalia Vazquez in July 2017, a 14-woman torneo cibernetico elimination match to honor one of the founders of women's wrestling in Mexico.
 Sanely was the third wrestler eliminated from the tournament that was won by Princesa Sugehit.

 Sanely, and most of the CMLL female roster competed for the recently created RO Wrestling Women's Championship in a one-night tournament held on November 24, 2018.
 Sanely and Princesa Sugehit outlasted Bastet, Dalys la Caribeña, Lillith Dark and Pequeno Azul to qualify for the finals.
 In the end Sanely defeated Princesa Sugeith to win the ROW Women's Championship.
 On February 16, 2019, Sanely successfully defended the ROW Women's Championship against Lluvia and Reina Obscura on a show in Ecatepec, Mexico State.